 Timeline and R22 phase out progress in 2018

 In 2003, the phase out of R22 production and imports launched.
-By the beginning of 2010 the production and import of R22 became prohibited.
+By the beginning of 2010 the production and import of R22 was reduced.
 However, servicing current, existing equipment is still acceptable if there is an available supply of R22.
-To ensure the public’s compliance with the new law, all sales of R22 must be purchased by a certified technician.
-The production and import of R22 will be continually reduced by law until 2020, when all production and import will be eliminated.
-Only recycled R22 refrigerant will be accessible to service existing air conditioners after 2020.
+To ensure the public’s compliance with the new law, all sales of R22 must be purchased by a certified technician R22 refrigerant will be accessible to service existing air conditioners after 2020.

 The graph above shows the EPA’s consumption allowance of R22 by percentage.
 The limits on R22 consumption were implemented in 2010 and follow a declining trend until 2020.